Texas Senate Bill 5 (85th Legislature): Bill content

-For voters between the ages of 18-69, the above ID’s cannot be expired for more than 4 years.
+For voters between the ages of 18 and 69, the above ID’s cannot be expired for more than 4 years.
 For voters aged over 70, any of the above valid ID’s can be expired for more than 4 years.

 Under the bill, voters who do not possess any of the seven forms of ID and are unable to obtain one through reasonable means may vote if they complete a Reasonable Impediment Declaration and show one of the following supporting forms of ID: